 - ABC Stores

-- Paia Fish Market – $7 Taco and Beer combo is your best bet in Honolulu.
+- Paia Fish Market – The $7 Taco and Beer combo at Paia Fish Market is one of the best food options in Honolulu.
 Shoutout Steggs for the big kine advice.

 Waikiki surfing is suitable for any and all.
 The long, gentle breaks make perfect for beginners and just as much fun for advanced.
-One of the best parts of Waikiki surfing has to be the views.
-Diamond head in the distance complemented by a beachfront of endless palm trees and tourists.
+One of the best parts of about surfing in Waikiki is the easy access with stunning views.

 Have you surfed Waikiki before?
 What was your experience like?
 Need a bigger break or heading to the North Shore?
 Read 5 North Shore Stops You Wan’t To Make to discover the beauty of the north shore.